Stolen (2009 American film): Plot

 In 1958, the police chief thinks that Matthew is exaggerating and threatens to expose his affair with Rose to her husband.
 Diploma seemingly helps Matthew search the town, but his behavior is unusual and when Matthew is away, Diploma is seen putting nails into an old suitcase.
 Meanwhile, Matthew goes to Rose’s house and threatens her husband, who disparages John and calls him retarded.

 In the present, Tom is growing increasingly obsessed with the case and its similarities to his own son’s disappearance.
 Sally Ann shows Tom an old photograph of Matthew, John, and Roggiani, who Tom identifies as Diploma.
 Tom confronts Diploma about what happened in the spring of 1958.

 Diploma reveals he used to work at the building site with Matthew and admits to killing John because he felt the boy was destroying Matthew's life.
 Diploma says that that boy should have never been born at all.
 During the interrogation, Tom pushes Diploma, who admits to another killing where he found a boy who had wandered into a fairground where Diploma was playing a clown.
 He recounts taking the boy and breaking his neck under a tree.
 It is implied that this was Tom’s son.

 In the conclusion, Tom has solved both murders and recovers the body of his son, buried in the ground under Diploma’s mobile home.
 At the funeral, Tom leans in on his wife and allows himself to break down and cry.

 Cast

 Production

 The film was conceived as The Boy in the Box and was later renamed Stolen Lives.
 In January 2010, IFC Films acquired the rights of the theatrical release and renamed the film Stolen.

 Release

 Stolen was released on March 3, 2010 as Video on Demand and in a limited theatrical release on March 12.

 Reception

 Upon release, the film was universally panned by critics.
 On review aggregator website Rotten Tomatoes, with 20 reviews, the film has a rare approval rating of 0% – meaning no favorable reviews whatsoever – receiving an average rating of 3.6/10.
+The site's critical consensus reads, "With plot points Stolen from countless superior films, this would-be thriller squanders a solid cast on overly serious and suspense-free storytelling."